sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 ---
 title: "Upgrading Sensu"
 linkTitle: "Upgrade Sensu"
-description: "Guide to upgrading to Sensu Go from Sensu Core 1.x"
+description: "Upgrade to the latest version of Sensu.
+Read the upgrade guide to get the latest features and bug fixes in Sensu Go and learn about upgrading to Sensu Go from Sensu Core 1.x."
 weight: 3
 version: "5.0"
 product: "Sensu Go"